m

 (photos: Andrew Malmo, Strata Creative)

-Michael will direct Samuel Beckett's Happy Days, starring Robin Malcolm, 20 August-18 September 2010.
+Michael directs Samuel Beckett's Happy Days, starring Robin Malcolm, 20 August-18 September 2010.

 New Zealand Herald: "Jennifer Ward-Lealand plays a 'beautiful monster' addicted to booze, pills and her son, while Robyn Malcolm will be half-buried in a mound of existential dirt in the Silo's lineup for next year.
 Silo artistic director Shane Bosher says his team want the theatre to move in a new direction over the next few years . . . " Read the article here on Silo's new season and plans for the future.